pabnapara/Virat-Kohli-s-Career-Analysis/README.md

 Project Description:
 This project involves creating an interactive Power BI dashboard that visualizes the cricket career statistics of Virat Kohli.
 The dashboard is designed to provide a comprehensive view of his performance across different match formats, tournaments, and time periods.
-It highlights key statistics such as total runs, centuries, half-centuries, batting averages, strike rates, and performance trends against various opponents.
+It highlights key statistics such as total runs, centuries, half-centuries, batting averages, strike rates, and performance trends aginsat diffrent opponents.

 The goal of this project is to present Virat Kohli’s career data in an easy-to-understand, visual, and interactive manner, enabling cricket enthusiasts, analysts, and sports professionals to explore his achievements and performance insights.